seattlecoderdojo/alexa-workshop/README.md

-# Seattle CoderDojo Alexa Skill Workshop
+# Seattle CoderDojo Amazon Alexa Skill Workshop
 This workshop was originally presented on May 20, 2018

 ## Shout Outs